centrifuge/documentation/docs/use/participate-in-network/index.md

 Refer to this [Polkadot webinar on governance](https://www.crowdcast.io/e/governance-on-polkadot) for more information.

-For further reading see the “Do’s and Don’t of blockchain participation from Vlad Zamfir from [‘How to Participate in Blockchain Governance in Good Faith (and with Good Manners)](https://medium.com/@Vlad_Zamfir/how-to-participate-in-blockchain-governance-in-good-faith-and-with-good-manners-bd4e16846434)
+For further reading see the "Do's and Don't of blockchain participation from Vlad Zamfir from [How to Participate in Blockchain Governance in Good Faith (and with Good Manners)](https://medium.com/@Vlad_Zamfir/how-to-participate-in-blockchain-governance-in-good-faith-and-with-good-manners-bd4e16846434)